 Mosquitoes are a breed unto themselves, which is why you will need to take specific steps to keep these bloodsuckers from ruining your day.
 They are not interested in bright and shiny things, unlike many of their bug brothers and sisters.

 The mosquito is a creature that prefers the dark end of the color spectrum.
 If you have even been outside with a friend and only one of you is being targeted by mosquitoes, in all likelihood that person is wearing darker clothing.
 To battle the scourge of mosquitoes, use whites and yellows as a passive form of repellant.

 Your greatest defense against pests is understanding the usual suspects in the areas where you live.
 Getting the color scheme just right for your home will make all the difference.
 Birds and bugs are not targeting you, specifically; they are attracted by colors and features on your property.
 Learn to make those features work in your favor and your time spent outside will become much more pleasurable.

-The Nevada Painting Company has a proven track record of helping homeowners and businesses complete both attractive and practical painting projects.
+The Painting Company has a proven track record of helping homeowners and businesses complete both attractive and practical painting projects in Arizona, Colorado, and Nevada.
 We understand the impact color has on local ecosystems.
-With our team of professionals, you can achieve the color scheme that works for your needs.
+With our team of professionals, you can achieve a color scheme that works for your needs.